To Outsource Your Marketing/PR or Not

 - Buy-in.
 Agencies are dedicated to their clients, but someone who cared enough about your organization to accept a job with you has a little bit more on the line.
 Engaged employees who care about your mission are a huge asset to the company.
 Agency pros who have lots of clients won’t have as much dedication as a long-time employee does.

 Clearly, each solution has pros and cons.
-You may even think this blog is biased given my allegiance to agencies for 15+ years.
+You may even think this blog is biased given my allegiance to agencies for over 30 years.
 So, you still want advice on what to do?
 In an ideal world, my answer is you should use a mixture of both.
 An in-house marketer can tackle day-to-day projects, and an experienced agency can help fill in the gaps and expand what your in-house team is capable of doing.
 Based on my experience and what I’ve seen work best, a hybrid model can further propel your marketing strategy and goals while ensuring you have all your bases covered.